 Clinical and Translational Toxicology Specialty Section

 The Clinical and Translational Toxicology Specialty Section (CTTSS) is a subgroup of the Society of Toxicology, the membership of which has expertise in all aspects of clinical and translational toxicology.
-Members interested in the impact of pharmaceuticals, chemicals, plants, fungi, toxic terrestrial and marine animals on human health, can share their knowledge and propose new approaches for the treatment of these exposures, based on an understanding of their mechanisms of toxicity.
+Members interested in the impact of pharmaceuticals, chemicals, plant and fungi toxins and terrestrial and marine animal venoms on human health can share their knowledge and propose new approaches for the treatment of these exposures, based on an understanding of their mechanisms of toxicity.
 The CTTSS will stimulate discussion on the optimal regimens for treatment based on a detailed understanding of the toxicokinetics and toxicodynamics of the agent involved and the pharmacology and adverse effects of the proposed treatment.
 The CTTSS is committed to improving the management of human poisoning by using a translational approach that links molecular mechanisms to rational therapy.

 The Section will hold regular meetings at the SOT Annual Meetings to discuss topics of interest to the membership.